Dear Dad – The Last Letter

 That’s why I tried so hard.
 I tried so hard to protect you from the evil that lurks in this world.
 There’s so much evil, Dad.
 I never wanted to fuss at you.
 Ever!
 I hope you did not feel like I was fussing at you.
 It’s like I explained to you over the last few months.
 When I am afraid, I sound frustrated.

 I wasn’t ever angry.
 You told me you knew I wasn’t because you knew me better than anyone.
 You said you knew how I am.
 We always joked about who was the most stubborn: you or me.
 You could tell I wasn’t angry because you could hear the fear in my voice.
 I definitely was not angry, but I was scared.
-I was so scared for you, for me, and for my kids.
+I was so afraid for you, for me, and for my kids.
 I could see what was happening.
 Maybe you could as well, but sometimes we are tricked into believing things are different than they appear.

 I can’t dwell on it now.
 I want you to know that I fought for you to the very end.
 I walked through things I never thought I would have to and was braver than I ever thought I could be.
 I am still being brave for you.

-I was not the only one who roamed those fields and ran in and out of that white farm house for many years.
+I was not the only one who roamed those fields and ran in and out of that white farmhouse for many years.
 Jamie had grown to love the place before you bought the property from his parents.
 He got to swing in that old porch swing before I did.
 Who knew just a little over ten years after you bought the farm, Jamie and I would start dating and eventually get married?
-We plan on fixing that old farm house up.
+We plan on fixing that old farmhouse up.
 But recently, the place seemed foreign to both of us.
 We were being shut out little by little.
 Not by you, but by others who did not care about your well being.
 We will call them squatters or moochers maybe even thieves for lack of better terms.
 Those terms are actually quite fitting.

 That’s why you were on my mind as I sat in church this Easter Sunday.
 As I prayed, I decided I could not leave you there to suffer one more second.
 I prayed for you and others who are suffering from the same things you were going through.
 I was going to ask my preacher what day he could go with me to pray with you and have your doctor visit you as well.
 That doctor visit happened that very day, but in the worst possible scenario you could imagine.
-He pronounced you deceased only minutes after his arrival.
+He pronounced you dead only minutes after his arrival.

 I was too late.
 My latest action plan never got to take place.
 Not the way I wanted anyway.
 You were carried out of that house as criminals surrounded me.
 They continued to breathe the air that you were breathing just 12 or so hours before.
-You were carried out of YOUR house, but not the way I expected.
+You were carried out of YOUR house, but not the way I wanted.
 You were taken out in a body bag.
 You no longer had the option to get help.
 Heather and I hung a sunflower taken from your casket on your gate just a few days later.
 You loved planting huge sunflowers.

-I hope you saw how much I wanted to see you healed.
+Over the years, I hope you saw how much I wanted to see you healed.
 I pray you saw that I only encouraged you to make certain decisions because I hurt to the deepest part of my inner being watching you suffer.
 I do not blame you for my hurt.
 God made me this way.
 He made me a persistent girl who never gives up on those I love.

 My hope was for you to find peace on this earth.
 Since I feel like that probably did not happen in the latter part of your adult life, I have to find peace in the fact that you got to see Jesus’s face on Easter Sunday.
 Not everyone gets to do that!

-Regardless of all of the choices that cannot be taken back, I will focus on the good times.
+Regardless of all of the poor choices that cannot be taken back, I will focus on the good times.
 Simple acts of bringing you food or making a million phone calls to get your disability and insurance set up were so worth it.
 The littlest things meant so much because it meant I got to spend time with you, or I was able to hear your voice.
 Hearing your voice helped me know you were still here!
 It made me know there was still hope for healing!

-I will always remember how you took me to the beach and taught me to swim.
+I will always remember how you took me to the beach and taught me how to swim.
 You taught me not only to swim in the pool but also in the ocean.
 Going out into those waves past the point of where I could touch the bottom took a lot of trust.
 I trusted you to be there if I needed you.
 I still need you, Dad.
-Every minute of every day…
+Every minute of every day.

 I will never forget you showing me how to fish and the time you took me out on the little boat on your friend’s pond.
 You were the first person to fry up a big mess of fish for me.
 My boys and girls love to fish just like you.
-About a year ago, Jacob called you for advice when he fried up a mess of fish Jayce had caught.
+About a year ago, Jacob called you for advice when he fried up his own mess of fish Jayce had caught.
 He brought you some, too.

 Just a few days ago, Jayce’s face lit up when he got to check his minnow trap at your ponds.
 He had been wanting to check it for several months, but unfortunately, some other people who obviously didn’t really care about you or us had taken over his little fishing hole.